 A concrete lined pressure tunnel will connect the upper reservoir to the underground generation powerhouse.
 A concrete lined tailrace tunnel will, in turn, connect the powerhouse to the lower reservoir.
 A shaft from the surface will connect the underground infrastructure to a surface power control room, which will be connected to a transformer station located on an existing pit bench.

 During peak power demand periods water will be released from the upper to the lower reservoir, passing through reversible pump/generators acting in generation mode.
 During off peak periods, water will be pumped back from the lower to the upper reservoir with the pump/generators acting in pumping mode.
-Initial modelling indicates a change in water level of approximately 8m in the upper reservoir and 44m in the lower reservoir during a full generation cycle, with an average water head of approximately 190m over the course of the cycle.

 The Kidston Pumped Storage Hydro Project (250MW) is a closed loop system, which will involve the transfer of water from the upper reservoir to the lower reservoir.
 This will ensure minimal environmental impact during operation, on what is already a disturbed historical mining site.